chibiboba/JS-120/Exam Part 2/Prompts.md

 console.log({name: 'Srdjan'}.constructor.name);
 ```

-The `constructor` property returns a reference to the `Object` constructor function that created the instance object.
+constructor's prototype object has a `constructor` property that returns a reference to the `Object` constructor function that created the instance object.
 This constructor function has access to `name` property which returns the function's name as specified when it was created.

 ------